 Is your expertise more in the area of live engineering, mixing of live performances, or mixing studio records?

-I'm a studio guy.
+I’m a studio guy.
 The live shows that I have recorded were always supported by a separate system and recording platform.
-Sound reinforcement is a skill all its own.
+Sound reinforcement is a skill all on its own.

 Tell me about working in Chicago places like Streeterville, Paragon, and Chicago Trax.
 What led to your transition between those places, and what were some of the notable projects you were involved in during those times?

 Trax was a very popular little place that worked 24 hours a day, 7 days a week.
 It was my first gig and the best education I could ask for.
 I never slept.
 My talented friend, Bob Kearney, was working at Paragon and I started getting some of his overflow, which involved doing voice work for the advertising industry.